Daniel306/stat440/README.md

 1. Allow the optional cholesky parameterization, and use that to reduce the number of algorithms
 1. Investgate if this method is faster than the naive implementation with a good `plyr` call.
 1. Actually create a package.
+1. Make lm.multivariable return a more useful structure.